Traps and Trapping

 To learn about cage trap safety click Cage Trap Safety.

 Species Specific & Specialty Traps

 A live restraint device constructed of durable white nylon and steel with an enclosed trigger and casing that encapsulates the captured foot.
 This device demonstrates exceptional performance with animal welfare, safety, selectivity, and efficiency.Approximate Size: 3 ¾” in diameter and 4 ½” long Approximate Weight: 5/8 lb.

 - Instructions – (PDF) written by Wildlife Control Supplies

 Wildlife Trapping Baits & Lures

 Baits and lures are an important factor in any wildlife trapping situation.
-Without the correct enticement for your target animal, your trapping experience will be fraught with failure.
+To be successful, you need the correct enticement for your target animal.

 - Baits: are generally solid materials used to entice an animal into the trap.
-They make the animal think there is food available.
+They make the animal think food is available.

 - Lures: are generally liquid materials and can stimulate wildlife activity through the mating impulse, food impulse, or territorial impulse.